-Source: Joshfn, Wikimedia Commons, click image for source

-Anybody who has taken grade-school biology has been exposed to the idea of primary succession, with diagrams usually showing a bacteria starting on bare rock, lichens, soil, then forbs and grasses, proceeding to shrubs, and thence to either conifer or hardwood forests in turn depending upon which is perceived as locally dominant.
+Source: Joshfn, Wikimedia Commons, click image for source Anybody who has taken grade-school biology has been exposed to the idea of primary succession, with diagrams usually showing a bacteria starting on bare rock, lichens, soil, then forbs and grasses, proceeding to shrubs, and thence to either conifer or hardwood forests in turn depending upon which is perceived as locally dominant.
 This "final" state has been dubbed the "climax forest."
 It's a nice idea, ordered and understandable.
 Unfortunately, it distorts how we recognize what we see.

-May 2012, five weeks later

-If what is there is a grassland, and it burns, you will get a grassland, albeit possibly with more forbs than before, for a while, but in one to three years it will be back to where it was.
+April 2012 May 2012, five weeks later If one starts with a grassland and it burns, the response will be a grassland, albeit possibly with more forbs than before (for a while) but in a year or two it will be back to where it was.
 At that point, the idea of primary succession might seem inapplicable, but it is not.

-If what was there was a chaparral of manzanita, ceanothus, coffeeberry, toyon, or chamise and it burns, the brush will regenerate from the root masses or seed almost immediately and you will again have a chaparral in very short order.
-In but six years, the manzanita that burned in the Croy Fire of 2002 only a mile from here was already eight feet tall.

-Manzanita regeneration, August 2008, six years after the Croy Fire

-Like this.
-This is six years' growth.
+If one starts with a chaparral of manzanita, ceanothus, coffeeberry, toyon, or chamise and it burns, the brush will regenerate from the root masses or seed almost immediately and you will again have a chaparral again in very short order. only a mile from here, the manzanita that burned in the Croy Fire of 2002 had regenerated to eight feet tall in only six years.
+Manzanita regeneration, August 2008, six years after the Croy Fire Like this.
+This is that six years' growth.
 Does this look like enough fuel to burn again?
 But wait!
 The primary succession model predicts that this system was supposed to "start over," with forbs, then grasses, then brush, and then trees.
 Yet the trees and brush in this photo clearly started from adventitious buds on roots immediately after the fire.
 What gives?

-If it is a conifer forest and it burns, it may show some grass here and there, but if it seeds successfully, it will not go back to the successional beginning but will return to conifer forest within a year or two.
+If one starts with a conifer forest and it burns, it may show some grass, but if it seeds successfully, it will not go back to the successional beginning but will return to conifer forest within a year or two.
 This is Yellowstone National Park, 22 years after the 1988 fire.
 This stand is but 6-12 feet tall.
 There was no diversity as predicted.
 There were nowhere near the shrubs, willow, or aspen as expected for wildlife.
 The topsoil is now thin and not rebuilding measurably.
 This unhealthy forest is obviously ready to explode again.

-July 2010, The Nature Conservancy Niobrara Valley Preserve

-The successional model implies decades between stages.
-It exists because native Americans managed the land in early successional condition for so long that, once they stopped burning, it developed in primary succession... starting from wherever it was.
+July 2010, The Nature Conservancy Niobrara Valley Preserve The successional model implies decades between stages.
+It exists because native Americans managed the land in early successional condition for so long that, once they stopped burning, the system developed in primary succession... starting from wherever it was.
 Hence, when biology texts were written 70-100 years later, that is how the authors saw things.
 This is why people are surprised when cedar trees invade a Nebraska prairie.
-There was no means for these higher order plants to invade the area when it was burned annually.
+There was no means for these higher order plants to invade an area that was burned annually.